cortexlabs/cortex/docs/guides/custom-domain.md

 To test connectivity, try the following steps:

-1. Deploy any api (e.g. iris-classifier).
+1. Deploy any api (e.g. examples/pytorch/iris-classifier).
 1. Make an HTTPS GET request to the your api e.g. `curl https://api.cortexlabs.dev/iris-classifier` or enter the url in your browser.
 1. If you run into an error such as `curl: (6) Could not resolve host: api.cortexlabs.dev` wait a few minutes and make the HTTPS Get request from another device that hasn't made a request to that url in a while.
 A successful request looks like this: